waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # VI.
 Fossil Quest - Hypotheses Log

 - **Active Hypotheses:**
-    - The Rocket Grunt or Hiker will react to the revived *Dome* Fossil Pokémon, Kabuto.
-(Next to test)
+    - The Rocket Grunt will react to the revived *Dome* Fossil Pokémon, Kabuto.
+(Result: Failed.
+Dialogue unchanged, and the path behind him is a confirmed dead end.)
     - The Hiker will move if 'Earthquake' is used in a wild battle adjacent to him.
     - The Hiker will move if spoken to with only one conscious Pokémon in the party.
     - The Hiker requires a monetary payment or will react to the player having zero money.